ashbymichael/News/6f9b54e7-cbc0-406a-aa1b-36db36c177bc/content.md

 ---
 Like Hackathons?
 You'll Love Make Hacks
 ---------------------------------------------------------------------
 Like building, hacking, and making apps and games?
-We invite you to join us and 199 other hackers at Make Hacks on November 14-15.
+We invite you to join us and 200 other hackers at Make Hacks on November 14-15.

 **What is Make Hacks?**
 Make Hacks is Make School's 2nd Annual Hackathon, where we invite all makers to build their product, app, or game in 24 hours.
+Last year was pretty amazing.
+Check out the highlights [here](https://www.youtube.com/watch?v=A8cQEzLA2JI)

 **Who Should Attend?**
 All makers!
 We welcome beginner, intermediate, and advanced developers.
 You'll also get a chance to meet the Make School community, including our founders, faculty, alumni and current students.